David Yonggi Cho: Early life

 Cho was born on 14 February 1936, in Ulju County, now part of Ulsan.
 The son of Cho Doo-chun and Kim Bok-sun, Cho was the eldest of five brothers and four sisters.
 He graduated from middle school with honours.
 Because his father's sock and glove business went bankrupt, he could not afford high school or university tuition.
 Subsequently, he enrolled in an inexpensive technical high school to learn a trade.
 At the same time, he began frequenting an American army base near his school, and learned English from soldiers whom he befriended.
 He mastered English quickly, and became an interpreter for the commander of the army base and the principal of his school.

 Raised initially as a Buddhist, a visit from a Christian girl led Cho to convert to Christianity at the age of 17, after he was diagnosed with tuberculosis.
-He was miraculously healed, as witnessed by his testimony.
-Sensing God calling him to the ministry, Cho began working as an interpreter for the American evangelist Ken Tize.
+He believed that he was miraculously healed, as described in his testimony of conversion.
+Sensing what he believed to be God calling him to the ministry, Cho began working as an interpreter for the American evangelist Ken Tize.
 In 1956, he received a scholarship to study theology at Full Gospel Bible College in Seoul.
 While there, he met Choi Ja-shil, who became his mother-in-law and a close ministerial associate.
 He graduated in March 1958.